hms-dbmi/chromoscope/docs/how-to-use.md

 |---|
 |**Figure.** Upon clicking on a SV in a linear view (top), a breakpoint view (bottom) appears that shows read alignments around two corresponding breakpoints.
 Black vertical lines in both views represent the positions of selected breakpoints. |

+?> The breakpoing view shows the sequence track only if BAM files are not contained in the selected sample.

 ?> Loading the breakpoint view may take up to few minutes.

 __Colors__